9 min read

 Key Takeaways

-• Research shows a 36% higher risk of cardiovascular events in people with untreated white coat hypertension.
+• A 2019 meta-analysis (Annals of Internal Medicine) found a 36% higher risk of cardiovascular events in people with untreated white coat hypertension.

 Key Facts:

-Q:What is the best treatment for white coat hypertension?
+Q:What is the best medicine for white coat hypertension?

 If you're living with high blood pressure, you might know this feeling: at home, your numbers are "okay."
 But the moment you walk into the clinic, your blood pressure suddenly jumps.
 That spike in the doctor's office has a name: white coat hypertension (also called white coat syndrome).

 It happens when your blood pressure rises in medical settings due to anxiety or stress.
-You're not imagining it—it's a real physiological response that affects up to 30% of people who get their blood pressure checked.
+You're not imagining it—it's a real physiological response that affects an estimated 15-30% of adults whose blood pressure is checked in clinical settings.

 What Causes White Coat Hypertension?